 4. Set deadlines yourself.

-Everything in nonprofit is urgent, especially when your org does life-saving work.
+Everything in nonprofit is urgent, especially if your org does life-saving work!
 So it’s on you to take charge of your schedule.
-If you sense that a request isn’t time-sensitive, or doesn’t have a due date at all (!!!), then assign one yourself.
+If you sense that a request isn’t time sensitive, or doesn’t have a due date at all (!!??!), then assign one yourself.
 Figure out how much time it will take, add some buffer for the unexpected, and confirm the date works for your colleague.

-Tip*: Use your best judgment here.
-How urgent is this request to the team’s overall functioning?
-What about your org?
-Don’t be rigid on a date that’s too far off, but don’t drive yourself into the ground either if a request can wait.
+*Tip*: Use your best judgment here.
+How urgent is the request to this team’s overall functioning?
+Don’t be rigid on a date that’s too far off, but don’t drive yourself into the ground either if it can wait.
 (Want to play this game on a regular basis?
 Consider a career as your org’s nonprofit database admin.)

 5. Develop a process for the same types of requests.

 Once you’ve got a sense of your org’s needs and your own capacity, it’s time to systematize.
 What do you need to fulfill a request?
 How far in advance should people ask, and what communication method works best – email, Google Form, messenger pigeon??

 A smart process sets us up to do our jobs right, well and on time.
 It also serves our colleagues, who are crystal clear on their role any time they need something.

 *Tip*: The trick to enforcing this is to be kind, firm & strategic.
 Of course we’ll bend occasionally!
 But we shouldn’t set the precedent that every incomplete request gets filled on time (even if we are unicorns and can make that kind of magic happen.)

 By now, you’re probably thinking “ummmm I thought we were trying to save time here, Dee.
 What gives?”
 That’s because we know one of the BIGGEST time killers at work is the dreaded this-could’ve-been-an-email meeting.